 Flights through the UAE booked via Qantas

 Qantas has introduced extra flexibility for flights through the UAE booked via their website, including codeshare commercial bookings and reward flights.
-Perth to London flights may now operate via a fuel stop in Singapore, with no other impacts to flights.
+Perth to London flights may now operate via a fuel stop in Singapore, with no other impacts on flights.

 Flights through the UAE booked via Virgin Australia